CodeOp-tech/fspt33-scaffolding/README.md

 10. Copy the `controllers` folder from this repo into your project.
 This is where you will build the logic for your routes.
 Currently, it just contains an example file so you can get everything connected.
 You can change and add to this later to fit your own needs.
 Look at your [class activites](https://github.com/CodeOp-tech/fspt33-databases/) if you'd like more examples of controller functions.

-11. As part of the automatic Express setup, you will have a `routes`folder with two starter files: `index.js`and `users.js`.

-Update `index.js` to import and use your example controller.
+11. As part of the automatic Express setup, you will have a `routes`folder with two starter files: `index.js`and `users.js`.Update `index.js` to import and use your example controller.
 Your final `index.js` file should look like this:

 ```javascript
 const express = require("express");